davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `BillablePrj` in a data model, likely related to timesheet entries or project tracking.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `BillablePrj` in a data model, specifically in a table called `vw_Timesheet`.
+Here's a breakdown of what this code does in simple business terms:

-1. **Purpose**: The `BillablePrj` column is designed to determine whether a particular timesheet entry is considered "billable" or not.
-A billable entry is one that can be charged to a client or project.
+1. **Purpose**: The `BillablePrj` column is designed to identify whether a particular timesheet entry is billable or not.
+A billable entry is one that can be charged to a client or customer.

-2. **Conditions for Billability**: The code checks three specific conditions to decide if an entry is billable:
+2. **Conditions Checked**:
-   - **Condition 1**: If the `SalesPrice` (the amount charged for the service or work done) is greater than 0.
-This means that if there is a positive sales price, the entry is billable.
+   - **Sales Price**: The first condition checks if the `SalesPrice` for the entry is greater than 0.
+If there is a positive sales price, it indicates that the work done can be billed to a client.
-   - **Condition 2**: If the `ProjectProfileCode` equals 81.
-This suggests that there is a specific project type or category (identified by the code 81) that is always considered billable, regardless of other factors.
+   - **Project Profile Code**: The second condition checks if the `ProjectProfileCode` is equal to 81.
+This specific code likely represents a type of project that is always considered billable, regardless of other factors.
-   - **Condition 3**: If the `Project` field contains the phrase "Customer Success Services".
-This indicates that any project related to customer success services is also considered billable.
+   - **Project Name**: The third condition uses the `SEARCH` function to look for the phrase "Customer Success Services" within the `Project` field.
+If this phrase is found, it suggests that the project is related to customer success services, which are typically billable.

 3. **Output**:
-   - If any of the above conditions are met, the formula returns a value of `1`, indicating that the entry is billable.
+   - If any of the three conditions are met (i.e., if the sales price is positive, the project profile code is 81, or the project name includes "Customer Success Services"), the expression returns a value of `1`, indicating that the entry is billable.
-   - If none of the conditions are met, it returns `0`, indicating that the entry is not billable.
+   - If none of the conditions are met, it returns a value of `0`, indicating that the entry is not billable.

-In summary, this DAX expression effectively flags timesheet entries as billable or non-billable based on specific criteria related to sales price, project type, and project description.
-This helps in tracking which entries can be invoiced to clients, ensuring accurate billing and project management.
+In summary, this DAX expression helps categorize timesheet entries as billable or non-billable based on specific criteria related to sales price, project type, and project name.
+This categorization is essential for accurate billing and financial reporting.

 **`cc_Employer`** (`string`)

-- **Description:** The 'cc_Employer' column stores the name of the employer associated with each timesheet entry, facilitating the identification of the organization responsible for employee hours worked.
+- **Description:** The 'cc_Employer' column contains the name of the employer associated with each timesheet entry, facilitating the identification of the organization responsible for employee hours worked.

 **`Employee_WeeklyHours`** (`string`)

-- **Description:** The 'Employee_WeeklyHours' column captures the total number of hours worked by each employee during the week, represented as a string for flexibility in formatting.
+- **Description:** The 'Employee_WeeklyHours' column captures the total number of hours worked by each employee during the week, represented as a string for flexible formatting and potential inclusion of additional context.
 - **DAX Expression:**
 ```dax
 CONCATENATE(